 As I write this post, Silk dairy-free milk is on sale.
 Sprouts have a $1 coupon AND Ibotta has a 75¢ rebate.
 Stack them all together and you’re getting non-dairy milk for 50% off!
 (You can always make your own homemade almond milk and/or homemade coconut milk, but I know that sometimes it’s nice to take a shortcut.)

 10. Look at the Deals of the Month

 Sprouts used to have a monthly coupon book, but it’s now called “Deals of the Month.”
-This flyer is found in-store, or on this page, and the deals are SEPARATE from the Sprouts weekly ad because they run all month long.
-To really rack up the savings, be sure to stack these items with Sprouts mobile coupons, Checkout Challenges and rebate apps like Ibotta!
+This flyer is found in-store or found on their website, and the deals are SEPARATE from the Sprouts weekly ad because they run all month long.
+To really rack up the savings, be sure to stack these items with Sprouts mobile coupons, Checkout Challenges, and rebate apps like Ibotta!

 Just to give an example of what a Deal of the Month may look like, as I write this post, eight different sunscreen brands are 20-25% off and select vitamins are 25% off.
 (I personally buy my vitamins and sunscreen from Young Living, or here’s how you can make your own sunscreen with just two ingredients.)

 Another example is Sprouts Grass-fed Ghee.
-It’s on sale for$9.99 with a $2 coupon off.
-That comes out to just 61¢ per ounce and very comparable to the quality and price of ghee at ALDI.
+It’s on sale for$9.99 with a $2 coupon.
+That comes out to just 61¢ per ounce and is very comparable to the quality and price of ghee at ALDI.

 You never know what the Deals of the Month are going to be, but it’s always worth looking!